liuzhaoguo/FreeROI/doc/user_manual/overview.rst

 ============

 FreeROI is a versatile image processing software developed for neuroimaging data.
-It's goal is to provide a user-friendly user-interface for neuroimaging researchers to visualize and analyze their data.
+Its goal is to provide a user-friendly user-interface for neuroimaging researchers to visualize and analyze their data.

 Features
 ---------